Georgi Plekhanov: Return to Russia, 1917 Revolution, and death

 Plekhanov returned to Russia in March 1917, after 37 years of exile.
 He was hailed as a hero of the revolution, a "father of Russian Marxism" who had returned to see his prophecies fulfilled.
 However, he soon found himself isolated and out of step with the new revolutionary reality.
 He gave his full support to the Provisional Government and to the continuation of the war, a position that put him at odds with the Petrograd Soviet and the majority of the socialist parties.
 He was a fierce opponent of Lenin and the Bolsheviks, whose call for "all power to the soviets" and an immediate end to the war he denounced as "ravings" and a betrayal of the revolution.

 In 1917, Plekhanov did everything he could to stem the tide of class struggle and to promote a coalition of all "live forces" of the nation against the external enemy.
 His position was virtually indistinguishable from that of the liberal Cadet Party.
 He was offered a ministerial post in the Provisional Government, but his name was vetoed by the Soviet Executive Committee.
 He was praised by the liberal and conservative press, but he was increasingly ignored by the revolutionary masses.
 The October Revolution was a final, crushing blow.
 He saw it as a premature and disastrous seizure of power, a "bloody epilogue to the reforms of 1861" that would lead not to socialism but to a new form of "patriarchal and authoritarian communism".

-Final months and death

 After the October Revolution, Plekhanov's health, already precarious, rapidly deteriorated.
 He was hounded by the new regime, and his apartment was raided by a detail of soldiers and sailors.
 Fearing for his life, his wife moved him to a sanitarium in Terijoki, Finland, where he spent his last months.
 He died of tuberculosis on 30 May 1918.
 Despite the disapproval of the Bolshevik authorities, his funeral in Petrograd was attended by a large crowd of workers and intellectuals.
 He was buried in the Volkovo Cemetery next to his intellectual forebear, Vissarion Belinsky.